Skip to main content

 • Do not bring in food from home or restaurants unless approved by your nurse or physician.

-• Because of allergies, latex balloons are not permitted in the hospital.
-Mylar balloons are fine.
+• Due to allergies, latex balloons are not permitted in the hospital.
+Mylar balloons are permitted.

 Contact Us